Start Trading Forex on an

 These platforms also allow you to use a combination of both fundamental and technical analysis.
-While fundamental analysis, through financial news alerts, allows traders to gauge the interest rate and inflation outlook for both currencies in a pair, technical indicators and charts provide insight into trends and ranges within the price history.
+In relation to fundamental analysis they provide real-time financial news alerts which allow traders to gauge key factors.
+They can analyse the interest rate and inflation outlook for both currencies in a pair while technical indicators and charts provide insight into trends and ranges within the price history.
 Chart patterns can provide clues regarding how prices might move within the patterns and where they are likely to go after a break-out.

 Step 4 | Choose Your Trading Platform

 Technology is key to the success of online forex and CFD trading.
 FP Markets provides optimal trading conditions with fast trade execution, minimum slippage, fund security and efficient technical analysis.
 Our trading platform options include MetaTrader 4 and MetaTrader 5 which are technologically advanced and feature packed.
 There are also specific versions to cater for use on Mac, iOS and Android devices.